The Narwhal News Society is a non-profit organization that publishes an online magazine about environmental issues in Canada.

 Elaine Anselmi (Editor, ON Bureau Chief)

-As Ontario plans its next big energy move, Fatima Syed dove deep into Ontario’s past as the province that phased out coal for the health of its people.
+As Ontario plans its next big energy move, Fatima Syed dove deep into Ontario’s past, tracing its history as the first province to phase out coal-fired electricity generation for the health of its people.